d-g-z/gitbubble/readme.md

 ## Acknowlegments

-GitBubble is built with Node.js, gulp.js, Browserify, Browser-Sync, Backbone.js, Zepto.js, Handlebars.js and many other excellent frameworks or plugins.
+GitBubble is built with `Node.js`, `gulp.js`, `Browserify`, `Browser-Sync`, `Backbone.js`, `Zepto.js`, `Handlebars.js` and many other excellent frameworks or plugins.
 GitBubble would be nothing without them.
 Please support any open source libraries you like if possible.